 Each year my ability to see grows progressively worse.
 But the change is so gradual that I am unaware of what is happening.

-I will get massive headaches and think that allergies or migraines are the cause.
+I will get massive headaches and think that allergies or migraines cause.

 Usually, my wife will graciously ask me when was the last time I had an eye exam.
-I will eventually go to the optometrist and confirm she is right.
-But I am so reluctant to consider that my vision has changed without her prodding.
+Then, of course, I will eventually go to the optometrist and confirm she is right.
+But I am reluctant to consider that my vision has changed without her prodding.

 I ultimately address my potential change in vision because my wife’s persistence overcomes my reluctance to go to the doctor.